Cannabis is an effective natural sleep aid that makes users feel relaxed, comfortable, and calm.

 Best Cannabis Strains for Sleep

-Granddaddy Purple is an infamous strain that is popular for both medical and recreational users.
-Sometimes called GDP for short, this strain is potent, powerful, and of course, purple.
+Granddaddy Purple is an infamous strain popular for medical and recreational users.

 9 Pound Hammer